 BrightPath encourages regular and open communication with families.
-BrightPath Connect, our parent engagement tool, allows our staff to provide detailed reports about the children's day in regards to meals, rest, bathroom and activities.
-Along with an open door policy, our annual parent survey provides the opportunity for parents to provide feedback and suggestions to us, allowing us to develop and improve our programs and services.
+BrightPath Connect, our parent engagement tool, allows our staff to provide detailed reports about the children's day regarding meals, rest, bathroom and activities.
+Along with an open-door policy, our annual parent survey provides the opportunity for parents to provide feedback and suggestions to us, allowing us to develop and improve our programs and services.

-Monthly newsletters are provided to families to keep them updated with up-coming events and other information pertaining to the centres operations.
-Regular family events provide our parents the opportunity to spend time with their children at the centres, while connecting with our Educators and other families.
+Monthly calendars and newsletters are provided to families to keep them updated with up-coming events and other information pertaining to the centres operations.

+Regular special events, for example, Mother's and Father's Day Socials and Holiday Celebrations provide our parents the opportunity to spend time with their children at the centres, while connecting with our Educators and other families.
+Parent Teacher Interviews are conducted twice a year.